 Goggles: A proper fitting goggle is key to being a success in lacrosse.
 Often times little girls will show up with a grown-ups goggles.
 Nothing makes a girl quit lacrosse faster than ill fitting equipment.
 So for goggle I recommend:

 STX 4Sight Youth Goggles.
 These are lightweight and provide excellent protection while maximizing vision.
-This goggle can be found locally (All Nations Lacrosse) for $34 (before discounts).
+This goggle can be found locally for $34 (before discounts).
 They have been making this goggle for 10+ years and that is because it works.

 Stick: A good quality stick can last for a very long time.
 At the lower range of sticks there is very little difference.
 You don’t need to spend a fortune to find a stick that will be perfect for a new player.
-Good sticks can be found locally for less than $40.
+Good sticks can be found locally for n

 Note: This policy went into place in the Spring of 2011